- PHP Basics

 Fatal error: Uncaught mysqli_sql_exception: Access denied for user 'unknown'@'localhost' (using password: NO) in C:\xampp\htdocs\index.php:7 Stack trace: #0 C:\xampp\htdocs\index.php(7): mysqli->__construct('localhost', 'unknown', '', 'codescracker') #1 {main} thrown in C:\xampp\htdocs\index.php on line 7

-Now what I think is, you might expect the output, something like:
+Now, what I think is that you might expect the output to be something like:

 Database connection failed: ...... // i.e., followed by error description

-Therefore, let me clear, the output you are watching, was produced by default.
-To hide/suppress those Fatal error, you need to turn off the error reporting, using the following two statements:
+Therefore, let me be clear: the output you are watching was produced by default.
+To hide or suppress those fatal errors, you need to turn off error reporting using the following two statements:

 $driver = new mysqli_driver(); $driver -> report_mode = MYSQLI_REPORT_OFF;

-That is, here is the modified version of above example:
+That is, here is the modified version of the above example:

 Now the output should be:

-Note - The exit() is used to terminate the execution of the current PHP script.
+Note: The exit() function is used to terminate the execution of the current PHP script.

 PHP mysqli_connect_error()

-The PHP mysqli_connect_error() is used when we need to get and print the error description raised by last connection error, while using PHP MySQLi procedural script to connect to the database.
+The PHP mysqli_connect_error() is used when we need to get and print the error description raised by the last connection error while using the PHP mysqli procedural script to connect to the database.
 For example:

 <?php mysqli_report(MYSQLI_REPORT_OFF); $server = "localhost"; $user = "unknown"; $password = ""; $database = "codescracker"; $conn = @mysqli_connect($server, $user, $password, $database); if(mysqli_connect_errno()) { echo "Database connection failed: ", mysqli_connect_error(); exit(); } mysqli_close($conn); ?>

-You will get the same output as of previous one, that is:
+You will get the same output as the previous one, that is:

 Database connection failed: Access denied for user 'unknown'@'localhost' (using password: NO)

-Note - The mysqli_report() is used to modify the error reporting mode, in procedural style.
+Note: The mysqli_report() function is used to modify the error reporting mode in procedural style.

 « Previous Tutorial Next Tutorial »